ekqt/ekqtblog/src/data/understanding-color-schemes.md

 }
 ```

-`--text1-light`, since it's very dark at 10% lightness, keeps the heavy 100% saturation so the brand color can still peek through into the dark dark navy.
+`--text1-light`, since it's very dark at 10% lightness, keeps the heavy 100% saturation, so the brand color can still peek through into the dark navy.

 `--text2-light`, it's not quite as dark as the 1st color, which is good as it's a secondary color, and it's also much less saturated.

 ### Surface colors

-Suface colors are the backgrounds, borders and other decorative surfaces that text sits upon or within.
+Surface colors are the backgrounds, borders and other decorative surfaces that text sits upon or within.
 In a light theme, these are the light colors, as opposed to the text colors which were dark.

-To create light colors with hsl, we'll use higher percentage vvalues in the third lightness value.
+To create light colors with hsl, we'll use higher percentage values in the third lightness value.

 ```css
 * {